Federal Fleets using Low-Greenhouse Gas Emitting Vehicles

 As of MY 2016, FFVs must meet the same thresholds as other cars and trucks regardless of the fuel used.
 For more details, see the Guidance Document in the: Guidance document and other resources section

-Find a low GHG-emitting passenger car, truck, or FFV* for
+Find a low GHG-emitting passenger car or truck for

 * Some FFVs only qualify when operated with E-85.
 These vehicles must be operated with E-85 in order to qualify as low GHG-emitting.